dcgubbins/Istio_dne/Istio_lab3_Instal_myhero.md

 You will now have all the manifest files you need.
 Some of the the manifests are currently templates as we need to make a change to a few of them adding an IP address.

-We now need to update our Istio and Kubernetes manifests with this IP address and once editied we need to save them as .yml files.
+We now need to update our Istio and Kubernetes manifests with this IP address and once edited we need to save them as .yml files.

 The files that need editing are located in the Istio_Policies_Templates and myhero_Templates folders: